Livestream, Record, and Log Terminal Sessions With Datadog CoTerm | Datadog

 CoTerm by Datadog enables you to monitor access to all your production systems, not just through logs, but through exact recordings of terminal access and activity.
 These recordings allow you to provide detailed logs to auditors, as well as perform detailed investigations of inappropriate access to your critical infrastructures and systems.
 Finally, having access to recordings of terminal activity gives engineering teams the significant benefit of helping them learn effectively from ongoing and former incidents.

-Request access to the beta of CoTerm by Datadog.
+Request access to the Product Preview of CoTerm by Datadog.

 If you don’t already have a Datadog account, you can sign up for a to get started.